 For intermediate to advanced brewers, mashing is an integral step to making better beer in their pursuit of great beer.
 There is no mash without a clean vorlauf.
 Whether store-bought or homemade, mashing and extracting raw wort is key to the process.

-After successfully mashing the brewer must recirculate the wort through the mash bed: a process known as vorlaufing.
-It clarifies the wort, catches bitter husks and traps unwanted protein in the grain bed.
-Vorlaufing is an easy process, taking anywhere from 10-40 minutes.
+To vorlauf means to recirculate the wort through the mash bed.
+It’s a process in all-grain brewing happening after the mash and before the sparge.
+Vorlaufing clarifies the wort, catches bitter husks, and traps unwanted protein in the grain bed.
+It’s an easy operation taking anywhere from 10-40 minutes.

 Depending on the size of the mash and the clarity desired, the recirculation of the mash can last up to 40 minutes.

 Some brewers rush a little, wanting to get on to various processes they prefer.